mmrobins/franklin-battery-scheduler/README.md

 Automated scheduling for FranklinWH battery SOC (State of Charge) settings

+The FranklinWH mobile app gives you some control over some of your battery's settings with the TOU (Time of Use) mode, but not control over what the SOC targets are for each period.
+I'd like to let the battery discharge more during peak times, and recharge more during off-peak times, so I wrote this script to make it easy to set the SOC targets on a schedule.

 ## Overview

 This repository contains a bash script that sets your FranklinWH battery to self-consumption mode with configurable SOC thresholds